marcus1337/mario-ai/python-projects/gym-mariopy/README.md

 # How to use

-<del>Always start the Java process (server) before running this code (client), as it needs to connect via socket communication.
+Always start the Java process (server) before running this code (client), as it needs to connect via socket communication.

-This gym-interface now make use of JPype (https://jpype.readthedocs.io/en/latest/userguide.html).
-JPype communicates much faster than Py4J as it makes use of shared memory instead of sockets to communicate.
-This interface relies on having a JAR-file being exported from the Java code in the python-projects folder.

 This package can either be run in test mode or training mode.
 In training mode there is no option to visually see what is happening.
 To activate visuals, run in test mode and explicitly activate visuals by calling the "render()" function.
 The training-mode environment is named "MarioAITraining-v0" and the test-mode environment "MarioAITest-v0".

 There are two map types to chose from, "notchParam" and "notchMedium".
 The number of observations is 237, which consists of a simple boolean array with 237 entries.
 There are 32 possible actions to take in each step.
 A step runs for 5 in-game-frames.

-<del>When finished, close the Java process manually.
+When finished, close the Java process manually.

 # Installation